annashipman/annashipman.github.io/_posts/2026-01-11-engineer-exec-translation.md

 For example, you might propose adopting a new chat or project management platform because the interface is much improved and it’s easier to track tasks.
 But this will not convince an exec.
 In this case I would want to see data showing that it actually reduces meeting time, speeds up delivery, or improves cross-team collaboration.

-And don’t forget the so what!
+And don’t forget the "so what"!
 Spell it out: “In our trial, cross-team bug resolution time fell 40%” So what? “…reducing production risk and improving customer satisfaction.”

 A big advantage of including measurement is that then it’s easy to show progress or learning.